-Object No. Asset Definition Generic security property to be maintained by the current security policy travel document 1 user data stored of the TOE All data (being not authentication data) stored in the context of the ePassport application of the travel document as defined in [ICAO-TR-SAC] and being allowed to be read out solely by an authenticated terminal acting as Basic Inspection System with PACE (in the sense of [ICAO-TR-SAC]).
+Object No. Asset Definition Generic security property to be maintained by the current security policy travel document

+1 user data stored on the TOE All data (being not authentication data) stored in the context of the ePassport application of the travel document as defined in [ICAO-9303] and being allowed to be read out solely by an authenticated terminal acting as Basic Inspection System with PACE (in the sense of [ICAO-9303]).
 This asset covers 'User Data on the MRTD's chip', 'Logical MRTD Data' and 'Sensitive User Data' in [PP-MRTD-BAC].
-Confidentiality Integrity Authenticity 2 user data transferred between the TO and the terminal connected (i.e. a authority represented basic Inspection System with PACE transferred in the context of the ePassport application of the travel document as defined in [ICAO-TR-SAC] between the TOE and an authenticated terminal acting as Basic Inspection System with PACE (in the sense of [ICAO-TR-SAC]).
-User data can be received and sent Confidentiality Integrity Authenticity 3 travel document tracing data unavailability
+Confidentiality Integrity Authenticity 2 user data transferred between the TOE and the terminal connected (i.e. an authority represented by Basic Inspection System with PACE) All data (being not authentication data) being transferred in the context of the ePassport application of the travel document as defined in [ICAO-9303] between the TOE and an authenticated terminal acting as Basic Inspection System with PACE (in the sense of [ICAO-9303]).
+User data can be received and sent (exchange Û {receive, send}).
+Confidentiality Integrity Authenticity 3 travel document tracing data Technical information about the current and previous locations of the travel document gathered unnoticeable by the travel document holder recognising the TOE not knowing any PAC E password.
+TOE tracing data can be provided / gathered. unavailability